jpoly1219/go-leetcode/brainstorm.md

       - Code run time and memory usage should be measured.
       - Table style: https://tailwindcomponents.com/component/table-visits
       - Answers and discussion tabs need to be populated.

+    - Discussions tab:
+      - The concept is very similar to a blog app.
+It will have posts, and each post will have a title, author, time created, and comments.
+      - This would be nice if it was a component.
+The logic is complicated, and the `[slug].svelte` file will be unreadable.